Zheeyoongsoh/bigbang.ts/README.md

 // The compiler is written in TypeScript.
 Hence need a JavaScript runtime that gives access to the file system if want to create files and update files, which is why  need node. js

 2. Create a new file in text editor such as Notepad++ , website: https://notepad-plus-plus.org/downloads/ and copy the code above into it.
+Or you can dowload the bigbang.ts if you already installed text editor,then you can ignore step 3 and skip to step 4.
 3. Save the file with a .ts extension, for example bigbang.ts.
 4. Open a terminal or command prompt and navigate to the directory where you saved the file.